-An inter-programme transfer (IPT) to another area within London An inter- deanery transfer (IDT) to a different GP School in NHSE
+An inter- deanery transfer (IDT) to a different GP School in NHSE

-In all cases you need to be aware that transfers are not considered when there have been no material changes in circumstances to those that existed at the uptake of your employment offer
+In all cases you need to be aware that transfers are not considered when there have been no

-Inter-Deanery Transfers are coordinated nationally by NHSE South London.
+Inter-Deanery Transfers are coordinated nationally by NHSE London.
 There are two windows for applications: in February and August.